 A Tough Beginning

 Who do you want to be today?
 Choose carefully, because you will either be reinforcing old neurological pathways in your brain or laying down new ones.
 What is your choice this year, this month, today—this minute?
 What is your life vision?
 Is it more than being a sufferer, enduring pain?
 Do you really want to live your one life that way?
 Of course not, you may be thinking.
 But trust me.
 It is unlikely that you will magically wake up one morning and find your victimhood gone.
-Freeing yourself from the victim is an ongoing, conscious choice.
+Freeing yourself from the victim role is an ongoing, conscious choice.
 There are no shortcuts.

 What do you choose today, right now?